PrestaShop/prestashop-specs/back-office/wishlist.md

 2. Total number of created and active lists (still online)

 +	Retrieve customers' favorites lists to put them in the customer page > update the layout

+## Multishop rules
+In the case of a multi-shop without a shop group :
+- the wishlists will be different
+- the statistics table in the back office will be different depending on if  you are in shop A or shop B. It will not be a question of having global statistics including data from shop A and shop B.

+In the case of a multi-boutique shop with a group of shops then :
+- even if there is a sharing of accounts and products, the visitor will not share his Wishlist: he will have specific wishlists according to the shop he is in.
+- the statistics are global statistics: include data from shops belonging to the same group